 The eastern coyote has stirred as much interest and emotion as any other animal in Pennsylvania.
 Seeing a coyote or hearing the howl of this wild, wily animal is a great reward of nature to many people.
 Others fear this animal just knowing it is in the wild.
 Some sportsmen dislike coyotes because they think the predators kill too many game animals.
 Trappers and hunters find coyotes to be especially challenging.
 Some farmers lose livestock due to coyote predation.
 The coyote has been referred to as the brush wolf, prairie wolf, coy-dog (misnomer) and eastern coyote.

-Canis latrans, is found throughout the northeastern United States and southeastern Canada.
+The eastern coyote, Canis latrans, is found throughout the northeastern United States and southeastern Canada.
 Recent research shows the eastern coyote is an immigrant, the origin of which likely involved interbreeding between coyotes and gray wolves.
 Analysis of DNA suggests coyote-wolf hybridization has occurred.
 Other studies indicate that the eastern coyote is intermediate in size and shape between gray wolves and western coyotes.
 As a result, the eastern coyote exhibits different behavior, habitat use, pelt coloration, prey preferences and home-range sizes from its western cousin.
 The eastern coyote is the largest canine found in Pennsylvania.
 The following information pertains to the coyote in Pennsylvania and throughout northeastern United States.

 Fossil records indicate coyotes have existed in what is today eastern North America since the Pleistocene period, a million years ago.
 Occurrence has been intermittent over that time, and only in the past 75 years has the animal appeared to become common.
 The coyote's status in Pennsylvania during the 1700s and 1800s is clouded with that of the wolf.
 Old bounty records indicate both coyotes and wolves from other sections of the country were fraudulently turned in as wolves here during the late 1800s.